chin-rcip/cidoc_crm_fr/docs/ressources/participation.md

 ## Report a translation issue

-If you wish to report a translation issue, please contact us at [pch.RCIP-CHIN.pch@canada.ca](mailto:pch.RCIP-CHIN.pch@canada.ca).
+If you wish to report a translation issue, please contact us at [rcip-chin@pch.gc.ca](mailto:rcip-chin@pch.gc.ca).
 Put “CIDOC CRM Translation” in the subject line and give details about the nature of the issue in the body of your email.

 Please indicate: